 The main drawback of a foreign currency account is represented by the costs and fees associated with your account.
 While most banks will open one for free, almost all of them charge transaction fees, as well as fees for ATM withdrawals.

 Some banks may also charge annual account management fees and require you to deposit a minimum amount to open the account.

-Some of the most popular and reliable ones include Wise (formerly TransferWise) , Payoneer, Revolut, N26 and Monzo which are designed to be pre-paid travel cards (compared) for personal or business use but can also be very useful as lower cost, more user friendly alternatives.
+Some of the most popular and reliable ones include Wise (formerly TransferWise), Airwallex, Payoneer, Revolut, N26 and Monzo which are designed to work with pre-paid travel cards (compared) for personal or business use but can also be very useful as lower cost, more user friendly alternatives.

-Wise (formerly TransferWise) has the Multi-currency account (review) which can hold over 50 currencies and is a cost effective multi currency account alternative.
+Wise (formerly TransferWise) has the Wise multi currency account (review) 50 currencies and is a cost effective multi currency account alternative.

 The account requires no minimum balance, it has zero monthly fees, and it charges very competitive currency exchange rates whilst always converting your money at the mid-market rate.

 It is also available pretty much world wide and the account comes with a supporting debit card so users can spend the money they hold in their accounts at the mid-market rate and low fees.

 A big differentiator of Wise is that they provide unique local bank account details for the US, UK, Eurozone, Australia, New Zealand and Poland so that customers can receive payments in those currencies for free and there is no minimum holding deposit required.

 You also can open an account online and don’t need to visit a bank.

 Airwallex (review) are for business only and are excellent when it comes to low simple fees often only charging 0.3% for currency exchange with no other fees.
 In addition to fees being really low and transparent we found their service is excellent with a clean user interface and helpful customer service.